 On 1 June 2026, GitHub moved every Copilot plan to usage-based billing.
 The flat-rate era is over.
-What was a predictable $19 or $39 per developer per month is now a credits system where a single agentic coding session can burn through $30 to $40 in token consumption.
-For engineering leaders who rolled out Copilot as a straightforward SaaS line item, this is the moment the spreadsheet breaks.
+What was a predictable per-developer subscription is now a metered credit system in which the most capable features — the agentic ones — draw down a monthly budget that a heavy user can exhaust in days.
+For engineering leaders who rolled out Copilot as a straightforward SaaS line item, this is the moment the spreadsheet stops describing reality.

 The new maths

-Under the new model, Copilot Business costs $19 per user per month and includes 1,900 AI Credits, where one credit equals $0.01 in compute value.
-Copilot Enterprise costs $39 per user per month and includes 3,900 credits.
-Code completions and Next Edit Suggestions remain unlimited — those features run on smaller, cheaper models and are not metered.
-What consumes credits is the agentic layer: Copilot Chat, multi-file edits, workspace-level code generation, and the increasingly capable autonomous coding sessions that represent Copilot's future.
+Under the new model, the monthly subscription and the included usage allowance are the same figure expressed two ways.
+Copilot Business costs $19 per user per month and includes $19 of monthly AI Credits; Copilot Enterprise costs $39 and includes $39.
+One credit is worth one US cent, and consumption is metered against the published per-token API rate of whichever model you invoke — input, output, and cached tokens included.
+Code completions and Next Edit Suggestions remain unlimited and are not billed against credits, because they run on smaller, cheaper models.
+What draws down credits is the agentic layer: Copilot Chat, multi-file edits, workspace-level generation, and the autonomous coding sessions that increasingly define the product.

 The governance gap

-The deeper problem is not the pricing itself.
-It is that most enterprises lack any visibility into per-developer AI consumption.
+The deeper problem is not the pricing.
+It is that most organisations have no visibility into per-developer AI consumption — and consumption is now the variable that determines the bill.

 Traditional developer tooling — IDEs, CI/CD pipelines, version control — has fixed or near-fixed costs.
 A JetBrains licence costs the same whether a developer writes ten lines or ten thousand.
 A GitHub Enterprise seat costs the same whether a repository has one commit or one thousand.
 Engineering managers budget for headcount, multiply by per-seat cost, and the number is predictable for the fiscal year.